How similar is this game to Fantasy Movie League?

 When are the movies added (to be available for scheduling)?

-Movies are constantly added to our database, even on Friday morning (EDT) which is when new releases occur in real life... so don't plan your schedule too early unless you're going on vacation for the weekend...
+Movies are constantly added to our database.
+Even if we try to have it done by Wednesday AM (for movies of the next weekend), some could occasionally be added on Friday morning (EDT) which is when new releases occur in real life... so don't plan your schedule too early unless you're going on vacation for the weekend...

 How does demand for Snacks works?